 A survey of Middle Eastern history, with emphasis on the region's relationship with the West, the rise of nationalism, and the conflict between traditionalism and modernization.
-This course also meets a diversity requirement.
+This course meets a diversity requirement.

-Prerequisites: ENGL 1301 and Offered: Spring/Every Three Years
+Prerequisites: ENGL 1301 and Offered: Fall/Every Even Year